 My college roommate for that one semester was a black woman named Tiffany, and when she would straighten her hair with a curling iron it gave off a strong smell.
-One of my friends at the time remarked, “They’ll do anything to look like us.”
+One of my white friends at the time remarked, “They’ll do anything to look like us.”
 That friend was blonde, and she had just gotten a perm.

 I used food stamps, welfare, Pell Grants, and loans to pay for tuition and living expenses while in college at the local university after my daughter was born.
 I never considered not going to college, but I can’t say why.
 My closest friends in high school all went to college, but lots of people didn’t.